JohnPaulinePineda/Portfolio_Project_56/docs/index.md

 ##################################
 # Displaying the number of weights
 # for each model layer
-# for CNN with dropout and batch normalization regularization
+# for a complex CNN with dropout and batch normalization regularization
 ##################################
 total_parameters = 0
-for layer in model_dr_bnr.layers:
+for layer in model_cdrbnr_complex.layers:
     layer_parameters = layer.count_params()
     total_parameters += layer_parameters
     print(f"Layer: {layer.name}, Parameters: {layer_parameters}")